Kalyan1997/bestplaces_ireland/README.md

-# bestplaces_ireland
+# bestplaces_ireland #
-project shows ous top 9 places in IRELAND
+Few best places in IRELAND

+# DETAILED DESCRIPTION #

+The project is about showing up the places which i had viewed in ireland so far. used HTML & CSS to create the application